 The placement with the employee of a child for adoption or foster care and care for the newly placed child (FMLA and CFRA);

 To care for the employee’s child, parent, spouse, or domestic partner (CFRA only) who has a serious health condition.
-(Child is defined as biological, adopted, or foster child, stepchild, legal ward, or child of a person standing in loco parentis who is under 18 years of age or an adult dependent child.
+(Child is defined as biological, adopted, or foster child, stepchild, legal ward, or child of a person standing in place of parent who is under 18 years of age or an adult dependent child.
 Parent is defined as biological, foster or adoptive parent, stepparent, or legal guardian.
-Parent does not include a parent-in-law.)
+Parent does not include a parent-in-law under this provision.)

 Because of an employee’s own serious health condition that makes the employee unable to perform the functions of the employee’s position, except for disability on account of pregnancy, childbirth, or related medical conditions, which is covered by pregnancy disability leave.
 (Pregnancy disability counts toward only California Pregnancy Disability Leave (PDL) and FMLA leave.)